 Therefore, in certain cases, we have fitted these hearing systems successfully even with patients who have normal low-frequency hearing, but who won’t wear a post-aural system.

-We always discuss with our patients the importance of dual microphones, which we know work so well with RITE hearing systems.
+We always discuss with our patients the importance of dual microphones, which we know work so well with receiver in the ear (RIC) hearing systems which sits behind the ear.
 However, the counter argument to a deep canal hearing system fitting (such as the Titanium), is that when the microphone sits at a sufficient depth in the canal, we are utilising the pinna effect – allowing for a very natural hearing experience.

 The Operating System